1. Answers

 Step 4: Deploy Your Pulumi Stack

-1. Run pulumi up to deploy your stack:
+1. Run the following command to deploy your stack:

 pulumi up